 The COVID-19 pandemic, which began in December 2019 and has spread worldwide, has caused many governments to implement measures to slow the spread of the outbreak.
 The outbreak and government measures taken in response have had a significant impact, both direct and indirect, on businesses and commerce, as worker shortages have occurred, supply chains have been disrupted, and facilities and production have been suspended.
 The future progression of the pandemic and its effects on our business and operations remain uncertain.
 The COVID-19 pandemic may affect our ability to initiate and complete preclinical studies, delay the initiation of future clinical trials, disrupt regulatory activities, or have other adverse effects on our business and operations.
-In particular, we and our clinical research organizations ("CROs") may face disruptions that may affect our ability to initiate and complete preclinical studies, and may continue to cause such disruptions, which could impact our ability to raise additional funds to support our operations.
+In particular, we and our clinical research organizations ("CROs") may face disruptions that may affect our ability to initiate and complete preclinical studies, cause manufacturing disruptions, or create delays at clinical trial sites.
+The pandemic has already caused significant disruptions in the financial markets, and may continue to cause such disruptions, which could impact our ability to raise additional funds to support our operations.
 Moreover, the pandemic has significantly impacted economies worldwide and could result in adverse effects on our business and operations.